R-Madhuram/UC-BerkeleyCapstone_CreditCardFraudDetection/README.md

 **Notebook 4, 5, and 6 (Baseline and Simple ML Models)**: We then built a baseline model (Notebook 4) to set the yardstick for the other sophisticated models.
 We started with a simple logistic regression model and increase it complexity (balance weights, grid search, Adaboost) to predict the fraudulent transactions (Notebook 5).
 We then proceed to another type of model Decision tree model and fine-tune to find the model performance for the prediction of fraudulent data (Notebook 6)

-**Notebook 7, 8, 9 and 11 (Ensemble and Stacked Classifier ML Models)**: We built ensemble models using HistGradientClassifier, CatBoosting Classifier and Xtreme gradient Boosting classifiers.
-We stacked these sophisticated and powerful models using various meta estimators with and without sampling techniques in respective notebooks.
+**Notebook 7, 8, 9 and 10 (Ensemble and Stacked Classifier ML Models)**: We built ensemble models using HistGradientClassifier(7), CatBoosting Classifier (8) and Xtreme gradient Boosting classifiers(9).
+We stacked these sophisticated and powerful models using various meta estimators in respective notebooks (10).

 **Notebook 13 and 14 (Auto-ML using PyCaret with Ensemble Techniques)**: We built ensemble models using HistGradientClassifier, CatBoosting Classifier and Xtreme gradient Boosting classifiers just like in the Notebooks 7-11, but using Auto-ML library PyCaret Provided in Python.
 We stacked the Auto-ML tuned ensemble models using various meta estimators with and without sampling techniques in respective notebooks.